Zabolotnie Tatars

 Zabolotnie (Yaskolbinsk) Tatars (сас татарлар) are a subgroup of the Tobol-Irtysh group of Siberian Tatars.
-They live in the North-West parts of the Tobolsky District, Tyumen Oblast, mainly in the Achir and Laytamak rural settlements.
+They live in the North-West parts of the Tobolsky district, Tyumen oblast, mainly in the Achir and Laytamak rural settlements.

 Zabolotnie Tatars traditionally practiced hunting and fishing.

 Origins

 Peoples of Siberia in the 16th century.

-Their traditional areas of settlement are separated from Tobolsk, the Russian and Siberian Tatar settlements by Irtysh River, by impassable swamps which is the reason for their name in the Russian language (literally, Tatars who live behind the swamps).
+Their traditional areas of settlement are separated from Tobolsk, the Russian and Siberian Tatar settlements by the Irtysh river, by impassable swamps which is the reason for their name in the Russian language (literally, Tatars who live behind the swamps).
 This separation also helped them to preserve some elements of their traditional culture, which has been lost by other Siberian groups.
+One of the characteristics of Zabolotnie Tatars is a lack of mixing with Volga Tatars and Siberian Bukharans, unlike some other subgroups of Siberian Tatars.

 Groups

 They are divided into three local sub-groups: